msftcangoblowm/drain-swamp/docs/why/cringe-culture.rst

 - style: End of Dead Snow 2, not 1 cuz that suacked, the van
 - style: while the main character is faulking the resurrected corpse,
 - style: the window with blood stains.
-Will the blood stain be the same in Dead Snow III?
+In Dead Snow III, blood stain there?

 Did you miss that?
 The window and the blood stain?